Professor Emeritus and Distinguished Research Professor

 Positions for new graduate students:

-I have two positions open for fall 2015 to study cloud optimization and models of software.
-The cloud studies are part of a multi-university-and-industry research network.
+I am looking for students to study cloud optimization and models of software.

 List of Publications